All Products

 Specify the size of objects for which the lifecycle rule takes effect.

-• Minimum Size: Specify that the lifecycle rule takes effect only for objects that are larger than the specified size threshold.
-You can specify the minimum object size that is greater than 0 B and less than 5 TB.
+• Minimum Size: Specify that the lifecycle rule takes effect only for objects whose sizes are greater than the specified size.
+You can specify a minimum object size that is greater than 0 B and less than 5 TB.

-• Maximum Size: Specify that the lifecycle rule takes effect only for objects that are smaller than the specified size threshold.
-You can specify the maximum object size that is greater than 0 B and less than 5 TB.
+• Maximum Size: Specify that the lifecycle rule takes effect only for objects whose sizes are smaller than the specified size.
+You can specify a maximum object size that is greater than 0 B and less than or equal to 5 TB.

 Important

-If you specify the minimum and maximum object size in the same lifecycle rule, take note of the following items:
+If you specify a minimum object size and a maximum object size in the same lifecycle rule, take note of the following items:

-• Make sure that the maximum object size is greater than the minimum object size.
+• The maximum object size must be greater than the minimum object size.

-• You cannot specify lifecycle rules to remove delete markers.
+• You cannot include a policy to remove delete markers.

 Policy for Objects